sxinyuhoo/speech-to-speech-pipeline/README.md

 ```

-Default is Speech-to-Speech mode, if you want to switch to Text-to-Text mode, you can:
+Default is Speech-to-Speech mode, if you want to switch to Text-to-Speech mode, you can:

 1. modify the `main.py` to change `asyncio.run(main_by_audio(pipeline=pipeline))` to `asyncio.run(main_by_request(pipeline=pipeline))`
-2. annotate `tts`, `stt`, `audio_output` in task_schedule.py
+2. annotate `stt` in task_schedule.py
 3. execute `python module/main.py`, and then send a request through `curl -X POST http://localhost:8080/add_task -H "Content-Type: application/json" -d '{"task_type": "chatbot", "task_data": "hello", "task_id": "sean"}'`.

 ## Citation